 In early November 2016, while parked in Pahrump, Nevada, we day-tripped to Death Valley National Park in our dually.
 After passing the park’s entrance sign, we stopped briefly at a small pullout to use the restroom and get some park information.

 When we got out of the truck, we noticed a group of odd looking Ural 3-wheeled motorcycles loaded to the gills with well-worn travel bags, spare tires, dented metal and red plastic gas cans, coolers, large canisters of some sort and other motorcycle gear.
-One of the Ural’s was by itself with a few road-weathered young men looking perplexed at what looked like a mechanical malfunction of some sort.
+One of the Ural’s was by itself with a few road-weathered young men looking perplexed at the broken down overloaded sidecar motorcycle.

 There were four other of these odd-looking bikes parked about 25 yards away.
 These bikes, were accompanied by a few young women stretching their legs and talking amongst themselves.

 Now, if you’ve ever seen the Mad Max movie, that’s how I would describe the bikes and these riders.
-They were hardened looking riders.
-They looked just as we did in our days on the road only a shade or two dirtier and sweatier with frayed clothing, and scuffed boots that needed a serious polishing.
+They were hardened looking riders; just as we did in our days on the road only a shade or two dirtier and sweatier with frayed clothing, and scuffed boots that needed a serious polishing.

 Normally, an average person would, without a doubt, fail to even make eye contact with this motley-looking riders and walk briskly past them and get the hell out of Dodge.